Octopus Handprint Craft for Kids (Free Printable Template)

 • Glue

-• Printable octopus template (includes body and hands)
+• Free printable octopus template (includes body and hand shapes)

 Step-by-Step Instructions